KeyValueSystems/redis-pubsub/README.md

 ## What doesn't it do?

 Almost everything!
-It only handles subscriptions, so it cannot set/get keys or even publishing.
+It only handles subscriptions, so it cannot set/get keys.
+This version *does* support publishing.
 Use the [redis](https://crates.io/crates/redis) crate instead, this one works well with all other features.

 ## Usage